Jay R: 2006–2009: Homeworkz Records

 In 2006, Sillona built Homeworkz, a recording studio in his home, and established his label, initially named JAYRS Music.
 He described the studio as a cost-efficient and convenient space for recording, which he designed to resemble a modern bachelor pad.

 Early in 2008, Sillona released Soul in Love, a cover album, featuring R&B and jazz classics that influenced him.
-The album was well-received, achieving Gold certification in the Philippines and later earning Platinum status.
+The album was well-received, achieving gold certification in the Philippines and later earning platinum status.
 The album won him the R&B Artist of the Year award at the 2008 Philippine Hip-Hop Awards and a nomination for Best Male Soul/R&B Artist at the inaugural Wave 89.1 Urban Music Awards in 2009.
 To support the album, Sillona performed in Japan and collaborated with artists including Iya Villania, Kris Aquino, Kris Lawrence, and Billy Crawford.

-2010–2012: Jay R Sings OPM Love Classics and International exposure
+2010–2012: Jay R Sings OPM Love Classics and international exposure

 In early 2010, Sillona released Jay R Sings OPM Love Classics, an all-Tagalog cover album.
 The album features 13 songs recorded by prominent OPM artists in the 1980s and 1990s.
 Inquirer Entertainment commended the album for Sillona's vocal ability, stating that his voice "practically breezes through most of the ballads".

-He appeared as a performer on the GMA network's musical variety show Party Pilipinas and served as the host of the Philippine adaptation of the dating game show Take Me Out.
+He appeared as a performer on GMA Network's musical variety show Party Pilipinas and served as the host of the Philippine adaptation of the dating game show Take Me Out.

 On September 2, 2010, Sillona signed a three-year contract with Tarra Group Indonesia in Jakarta.
 As part of this contract, Sillona collaborated with Indonesian pop artist Drimi on "Kau Dan Aku".

 2014: Elevated album

-Jay released his Elevated album in 2014, under his label Homeworkz.
-The single Tonight, featuring Mica Javier, rose to the top of the radio charts at No. 1 and was awarded Best R&B Song of the Year by Wave 89.1 FM and 93.1 Monster FM.
-The album was awarded Gold status by PARI (Philippine Association of the Recording Industry) during the ABS-CBN TV show ASAP on Channel 2.
+Sillona released his album Elevated in 2014, under his label Homeworkz.
+The single "Tonight", featuring Mica Javier, rose to the top of the radio charts at No. 1 and was awarded Best R&B Song of the Year by Wave 89.1 FM and 93.1 Monster FM.
+The album was awarded gold status by PARI during the ABS-CBN TV show ASAP on Channel 2.

-In 2014, after over a decade with GMA Network, Jay R transferred to ABS-CBN.
+In 2014, after over a decade with GMA Network, Sillona transferred to ABS-CBN.
 He debuted on the network as a contestant on the impersonation competition Your Face Sounds Familiar, marking his first appearance on a reality show.

-In 2016, Jay R was announced as a member of the R&B group ASAP titled ASAP Soul Sessions, along with Jason Dy, Daryl Ong, KZ Tandingan and Kyla.
+In 2016, Sillona was announced as a member of the R&B group ASAP Soul Sessions, along with Jason Dy, Daryl Ong, KZ Tandingan and Kyla.
 The group formed on May 15, 2016, and disbanded in late 2017.

 2017–present: Kamusta Ka album

-In late 2017, Homeworkz launched a teaser single entitled Kabilang Dako written by Thyro and Jay R. The song won R&B Song of the Year on Wave 89.1 FM and Wish FM Awards.
+In late 2017, Homeworkz launched a teaser single entitled "Kabilang Dako" written by Thyro and Jay R. The song won R&B Song of the Year at the Wave 89.1 FM and Wish FM Awards.

-In 2018, Jay R signed with Cornerstone Entertainment.
+In 2018, Sillona signed with Cornerstone Entertainment.